 As students prepare to enter clinics, they will select a Food Animal/Large Animal track emphasis.
 As a result, their clinical assignments will permit early participation in the food animal clinical rotation and subsequent elective rotations.
 Further, students will be readied early in clinical experience to participate in externships and receive external mentoring at locations that will provide strong and supportive opportunities under the guidance of practitioners and their faculty mentors.
 Upon return from each of at least 2 externships, the student will prepare a written report of the experience.
 Students will be given an appropriate forum to share their experiences in presentation form with other students.

 Faculty mentors are an important component of the certification process.
 Mentors will also act as student advisors to the certificate-seeking student.
 The mentor will provide guidance in attaining the best curricular and extracurricular experiences possible during the professional course.
 The mentor may provide direction with the individual investigation and externship experiences.
 They will also work with students to acquire funding for externships through established professional organization sources (AABP, ARV, SFT).
 In some cases, employment or stipends may be available for extended summer externships.
 Current faculty mentors include, but are not limited to, the following individuals:

-Klibs Galvao, DVM, MPVM, PhD, Assistant Professor
+Klibs Galvao, DVM, MPVM, PhD, Associate Professor

 Jorge Hernandez, DVM, MPVM, PhD, Professor